 Yes.
 It is assumed that those taking A Level French will be willing to spend a useful period of time (at least a week) in France in order to put classroom knowledge into practice.
 The students are encouraged to take part in work experience placements in France during their holidays.
-Staff will help them contact relevant companies who organise work experience in France.
-Some parents have links with companies in France and may wish to make their own arrangements.
 In addition, there is an annual Exchange during the Easter holidays which represents an invaluable opportunity to be immersed in the language shortly before taking oral exams at the end of April/beginning of May.

+Geography

-Geography International A Level
+International A Level